 Dave Stanley - Morada Belt

 Featured in the January 2014 issue of Railroad Model Craftsman, the Morada Belt Railway is a freelanced HO railroad based in the west, with sessions alternating the periods of 1950-1960 or 1955-1964.
 Used by the four major carriers of the day (SP-WP-ATSF-UP) to reroute traffic when their own lines are congested, the MB Ry also hosts a variety of trackage right carriers (usually two per session) so an occasional local freight from the Central California Traction Co. or, perhaps, the Milwaukee Road may make an appearance during an operating day.

 Housed in a separate 20x28 building, the layout is constructed on both two and three levels, connected by three single-loops (blended into the scenery) providing a grade not exceeding 2.5% with a minimum mainline radius of 30 inches.
 The railroad was designed as a point to loop railroad due to space limitations but is run as a point to point operation (East staging yard to Morada classification yard).
 A separate yard (Junction City) is used by trackage right carriers to interchange with the "big four."
-A branch line (partially completed and currently under expansion), plus a quarry, cement plant, produce district, and lumber mill, all located on the main line, provide ample industry work for local freights dispatched from Morada Yard.
+A branch line, plus a quarry, cement plant, produce district, and lumber mill, all located on the main line, provide ample industry work for local freights dispatched from Morada Yard.
 After 20 years of construction, the railroad is virtually completed with just a few structures to add.